rk-lindsey/chimes_calculator/doc/source/getting_started.rst

  * CMake-Based Installation

       * You can execute the appropriate CMake commands by simply running ``./install.sh`` from the base       ``chimes_calculator`` directory.
-If the this option is used, a list of generated executables/library files and their respective install locations can be found in the generated ``build/install_manifest.txt`` file.
+If this option is used, a list of generated executables/library files and their respective install locations can be found in the generated ``build/install_manifest.txt`` file.

 ..
 Note ::